Adventures in Quilting:

 Come learn the power of the Qube.
 Develop a mindset that enables you to look at a pattern, put down the rotary cutter, and cut accurately with the shapes in your Qube.

 Learn to translate your patterns on Thursday, August 21st and 28th, 2-5:00 p.m.
-Eastern time.
+Eastern time or September 5th and 12th, 10-1:00 p.m.
 (Check your time zone.)
-Would love to see you in class.
-It's a game-changer.

 Class is recorded and downloadable.
 Also, you receive a PowerPoint pdf that gives you a permanent reference of topics covered, and you will be invited into a Pattern Conversion Facebook page that is an extension of our Zoom classroom.